FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ### Running e2e tests in kind

 [kind](https://kind.sigs.k8s.io) provides an easy way to run a local Kubernetes cluster.
+For running tests on a `kind` cluster you should set the `CLOUD_PROVIDER=kind` environment variable to make sure the test framework is creating clusters with smaller resource requirements.
 The following steps assume that `kind` and `helm` are already installed.

 ```bash